rmhcovid/txtmon/README.md

 - a [REDCap](https://projectredcap.org/software/) installation and license
 - a recent enough version of REDCap to support the *Alerts and Notifications Function*
+- an outgoing email server and an email address for your staff
+- a mobile phone that can receive SMS for staff alerts
-- an outgoing email server and SMS gateway (ideally Twilio)
+- an outgoing SMS service (ideally Twilio)
-- TODO

 TODO - info about the medical pack.